ap4y/ap4y_me/content/projects/tuku/index.md

 featured = true
 +++

 Web page for a Māori winemakers collective.
-Project has a complex layout with significant transformations via media queries, range of different animations and a bit of javascript code.
+Project has complex layout with significant transformations via media queries, range of different animations and a bit of javascript code.
 I have used webpack as a build system and this allowed me to use modern frontend technologies: es6 via Babel and css-next with autoprefixer via postcss.